 You can help us, simply by sending us a very short e-mail.
 All it needs tocontain is your name (first + last), and which e-mail address you want us towrite down (that is, if you have more than one).
 Needless to say, the onlyones who will ever see that name and e-mail address are us, and the personreceiving our letter at Origin.

 The Project seems to be doing reasonably well, as far as gathering signaturesis concerned - though not as well as we would like to be doing.
 We now have168 signatures; as you can see, the influx of signatures has now become muchslower.
 So, if you haven't sent us your name already, please do so now.
 Doingthis will only take a few seconds of your time - which is absolutely nothing,compared to what you get out of it, if this Project succeeds.

-After several disappointing releases immediately after its acquisition by Electronic Arts (Ultima VIII - Pagan, Pacific Strike), Origin redeems itself with Wing Commander III and IV and the Crusader series.It's a very interesting article, definately worth reading.
-You can find it here.
-Thanks to Edward Pang.
+In his latest rambling, Desslock of Desslock's RPG News attacks Origin Systems.
+Some quotes: After several disappointing releases immediately after its acquisition by Electronic Arts (Ultima VIII - Pagan, Pacific Strike), Origin redeems itself with Wing Commander III and IV and the Crusader series.It's a very interesting article, definately worth reading.
+You can find it

 Later in 1997, Wing Commander Prophecy is released but it is readily apparent that the game suffered from losing most of its initially budgeted resources.

 Jane's Flight Sim division is abandoned, as are planned Wing Commander/Privateer games.
 The entire Wing Commander Prophecy team leaves Origin.